Seaton - Grange

 The employment landscape in Seaton - Grange shows performance that lags behind national averages across key labour market indicators

-Seaton-Grange has a skilled workforce with strong representation in essential services sectors.
-Its unemployment rate was 4.2% as of June 2025, with an estimated employment growth of 3.1% over the past year.
+Seaton-Grange has a skilled workforce with prominent representation in essential services sectors.
+The unemployment rate as of June 2025 was 4.2%, with an estimated employment growth of 3.1% over the past year.

-However, health care & social assistance has a limited presence at 16.0% compared to the regional average of 17.7%.
-Employment opportunities locally appear limited as indicated by Census data.
-Over the year to June 2025, employment increased by 3.1% while labour force grew by 3.2%, leading to a rise in unemployment rate by 0.2 percentage points.
-By comparison, Greater Adelaide had employment growth of 2.1%.
-State-level data to Sep-25 shows SA employment grew by 1.06% year-on-year, with the state unemployment rate at 4.5%, matching the national rate.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seaton-Grange's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years.
+However, health care & social assistance has limited presence at 16.0% compared to the regional level of 17.7%.
+Employment opportunities locally appear limited as indicated by the Census working population vs resident population count.
+Over the 12 months to June 2025, employment increased by 3.1%, while labour force increased by 3.2%, causing the unemployment rate to rise by 0.2 percentage points.
+By comparison, Greater Adelaide recorded employment growth of 2.1%.
+Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years for national employment.
+Applying these projections to Seaton-Grange's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment